PlanScore/PlanScore/README.md

             --global-option="-I/Library/Frameworks/GDAL.framework/Versions/2.1/Headers" \
             --global-option="-L/Library/Frameworks/GDAL.framework/Versions/2.1/unix/lib" \
             GDAL==2.1.3

+    ##### Ubuntu 17 (Artful Aardvark)

+    Repositories already offer GDAL 2

+    ```
+    # GDAL 2 utilities and headers
+    sudo apt install gdal-bin libgdal-dev python3-gdal
+    ```

+    ##### Ubuntu 16 (Xenial Xerus)

+    Ubuntu 16 repositories offer GDAL 1, but GDAL 2 is in Unstable PPA.
+As such, you would add the unstable PPA and upgrade.

+    ```
+    # GDAL 2 utilities and headers
+    sudo add-apt-repository -y ppa:ubuntugis/ubuntugis-unstable
+    sudo apt update
+    sudo apt upgrade
+    sudo apt install gdal-bin libgdal-dev python3-gdal

+    # within the virtualenv, you will need to set these environment variables
+    # when pip tries to compile the new GDAL these will tell it where to find your headers + libs
+    export CPLUS_INCLUDE_PATH=/usr/include/gdal
+    export C_INCLUDE_PATH=/usr/include/gdal
+    pip3 install gdal==2.1.3
+    ```

+    ##### GDAL From Source

+    Alternately, you may install GDAL from source and into some specific subdirectory.
+That usually includes a bunch of other libraries depending on the formats you want to support.

+    This technique could be attractive if you are running an OS whose repositories do not offer GDAL 2, but you're reluctant to update to unstable packages.

+    Once that is done, within the virtualenv you will need to export some environment variables, as described in Ubuntu 16.

 3. Install the rest of PlanScore, keeping it editable, and run the test suite.

         pip3 install --editable .